Tomás Barreiro

 Biography

-From the beginning of his career as a film composer, Barreiro has worked in relevant mexican productions, such as: Güeros (Ariel, 2014), Museo (Berlinale, 2018) and Verde (Luminus, 2016), from director Alonso Ruizpalacios, with whom he has closely collaborated since 2008.
+From the beginning of his career as a film composer, Barreiro has worked in relevant Mexican productions, such as: Güeros (Ariel, 2014), Museo (Berlinale, 2018) and Verde (Luminus, 2016), from director Alonso Ruizpalacios, with whom he has closely collaborated since 2008.
 He also scored Alejandra Márquez Abella’s Las niñas bien (Ariel, 2018) and Bruno Santamaría’s first two feature films: Margarita (FICG, 2016) and Cosas que no hacemos (CIFF, 2020).
-Most recently, Barreiro has expanded his career to Latin America and the United States, with productions like Bad Hombres (United States, 2020) a documentary directed by Andrew Glazer, and Jezabel (Venezuela, 2021) by Hernán Jabes.
+Most recently, Barreiro has expanded his career to Latin America and the United States, with productions like Spring of the Vanishing (2025), Bad Hombres (2020), documentaries directed by Andrew Glazer, Jezabel (Venezuela, 2021) by Hernán Jabes, “El norte sobre el vacío” by Alejandra Márquez (Berlinale, 2022) and “La Cocina” by Alonso Ruizpalacios (Berlinale, 2024).
+His participation in Señora Influencer, granted him the Diosa de Plata award for best music (2024).